 You can also keep your corporate records "in the cloud," but these records may include confidential information and proprietary processes, so be sure your server is secure.
 Susan Ward, Small Business-Canada Expert, has a great article about document management that may help you with this project.

 Why Corporate Records Are Necessary

 Corporate records are needed to show that the corporation is functioning appropriately as required by the Internal Revenue Service, to show that the corporation is a separate entity and to maintain the corporate shield from liability.

-How Corporate Records Are Created and Who Keeps the Records
+How Corporate Records Are Created

 Corporate records are generated by the board of directors of your corporation.
 The board creates documents such as your corporation's articles of incorporation and annual reports.
 The board also creates and edits documents such as motions and minutes during the course of board meetings.

 The corporate secretary is usually designated to keep all of the corporate records.
 Of course, all records must be signed, and any actions taken must have documentation.
 If the corporation has shares of stock, the corporate secretary (usually the office of this individual) keeps track of stock ownership records.
 The corporate secretary also calls roll at each board meeting, noting which board members are present and absent.